 Valuing the Temiskaming Shores Public Library: A case study

-To calculate the value of the library to the community, I used the Valuing northern libraries tool kit to assess the library’s social return on investment (SROI) and found that the Temiskaming Shores Library contributes significantly to each of those areas.
-The Board was then able to use this valuation to argue for an overall ask to increase the contributions across the participating townships.
+To calculate the value of the library to the community, I used the Valuing northern libraries tool kit to assess the library’s social return on investment (SROI) and found that the Temiskaming Shores Public Library contributes significantly to each of the seven areas.
+The board was then able to use this valuation to argue for an overall ask to increase the contributions across the participating townships.

 Here are some examples of the social value of our library.Cultural integrity and regional identity

 The library has collections of materials to preserve and reflect the unique cultural identity of our region.
-This includes Francophone materials, local history materials that were published locally, microfilm reels of the local paper, and collections of items such as snowshoes and backpacks to reflect the connections to our natural surroundings.
+These collections include francophone materials, local-history materials that were published locally, microfilm reels of the local paper, and collections of items such as snowshoes and backpacks to reflect the connections to our natural surroundings.
 Maintaining open access to these sometimes irreplaceable collections is an important part of preserving the cultural and historical integrity of Temiskaming Shores.

-The library is a space open to the entire community and often levels the playing field for people in terms of access to services.
-For example, many people in the area either have no internet or have unreliable access to internet.
-In fact, in some of the outlying townships, people still use dial up to access the internet!
-As a result, for many individuals and families, the high speed internet connection offered by the library is crucial to access online information and to connect with friends and family who do not live in the region.
+The library is a space open to the entire community and often levels the playing field in terms of access to services.
+For example, many people in the area either have no internet or have unreliable access to the internet.
+In fact, in some of the outlying townships, people still use dial-up to access the internet!
+As a result, for many individuals and families, the high-speed internet connection offered by the library is crucial to access online information and to connect with family and friends who do not live in the region.